Assisted Living (Supportive Living) in Alberta

 Specifics of supportive living services and care

-Some typical care options offered in assisted living is as follows:
+Some typical care options offered in supportive living are as follows:

 - Transfer assistance and mobility assistance.
 For seniors who may have some form of disability or other problems with mobility, assisted living facilities have trained staff to aid with movement including in-suite and out.